carl0sarb0leda/microf-container-app/README.md

 Frontend application to display global medical dashboards and clinical portal for health personnel.

-This application has been designed as [micro-app](https://martinfowler.com/articles/micro-frontends.html).
+This application has been designed as container [micro-app](https://martinfowler.com/articles/micro-frontends.html).

 In production, the application can be built and placed in any storage service